commonhaus/foundation/templates/SECURITY.md

 status: template
 instructions:
   - Replace [Project Name]
-  - Update Contact Information and other content to match the practices of your project
+  - Update Contact Information content to match the practices of your project
   - Delete YAML frontmatter when you are good to go
 ---